MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/migration/configure-dns-records-for-pilot-pool-deployment.md

 4. Click **Name**, type the host name for the Skype for Business Server 2019 pool (the domain name is assumed from the zone that the record is defined in and does not need to be entered as part of the A record).

-5. Click **IP Address**, type the IP address for the Front End pool.
+5. Click **IP Address**, and then type the IP address for the Front End pool.

 6. Click **Add Host**, and then click **OK**.